-Performance Meets Expectations

-Performance Does NOT Meet Expectations

-We have reviewed this assessment with the preservice teacher

-Date Submitted:

-Associate Teacher Signature:

-University Advisor Signature:
+Performance MEETS Expectations (DAE in 8+ indicators) Performance Does NOT Meet Expectations (DAE in 0-7 indicators) If the overall recommendation is that the pre-service teacher's performance does NOT meet expectations, the Additional Support Process needs to be implemented immediately.
+We have reviewed this assessment with the preservice teacher Date Submitted: Associate Teacher Signature: University Advisor Signature:

-Please return no later than April 21 st to Mount Saint Vincent University, Faculty of Education, SAC 449, 166 Bed fore d
+Please return no later than April 26th to Mount Saint Vincent University, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca.